disastrouspeanut/React-projects/README.md

 # React-projects
-In this repository , I have mode some simple react based simple Project for mastery in the React framework
+In this repository , I have made some simple react based simple Project for mastery in the React framework